-- a.
-Allocation Amount: \$270,359,499 - i.
-The program will first be available to FEMA/GLO temporary direct housing participants and LMI homeowners prior to being made available to non-LMI homeowners. - b.
-Maximum assistance: - i.
+- i.
 Rehabilitation: Assistance will be based on the home evaluation work write-up estimate, but not greater than \$80,000.
 Harris County has selected to have a maximum assistance cap that is higher than the State's rehabilitation maximum assistance as median housing price and repair costs will be higher than the average of the State as the county's average square foot per home is higher.
 The County has submitted a waiver and justification to the GLO to increase the maximum assistance. - ii.
 Reconstruction: Standardized cost estimate based on household size.
 Local composite builder bid amount based on procured builders and the procured house plans.
 The maximum amount allowable for reconstruction is \$160,000, excluding elevation.
 Eligible applicants that require elevation may qualify for up to an additional \$40,000 for elevation as a part of reconstruction. - iii.
 Additional information on assistance can be found in Harris County's Homeowner Assistance Program Guidelines. - c.
 Eligible Activities: Housing activities allowed under CDBG-DR; HCDA Section 105(a)(1), 105(a)(3-4), 105(a)(8), 105(a)(11), 105(a)(20), 105(a)(25), and 83 FR 5844, paragraph VI.B.32 (42 U.S.C.
 5305(a) and 24 CFR 570.207(b)(3) is waived and alternative requirements adopted to the extent necessary to permit new housing construction) include but are not limited to: - i.
 Single family owner-occupied rehabilitation, reconstruction, and/or new construction; - ii.
 Repair and replacement of manufactured housing units; - iii.
 Hazard mitigation for recovery activities; - iv.
-Elevation; - v.
+Elevation: - v.
 Relocation Assistance; - vi.
 Demolition only; - vii.
-Public service within the 15 percent cap (such as housing counseling, legal counseling, job training, mental health, and general health services); as well as mortgage and utilities assistance for homeowners impacted by Hurricane Harvey and enrolled in the HCHAP as follows; - Short-term Mortgage Assistance The Short-Term Mortgage Assistance will deliver up to \$10,000 to assist LMI households impacted by Hurricane Harvey with mortgage payments on their primary residence.
+Public service within the 15 percent cap (such as housing counseling, legal counseling, job training, mental health, and general health services); as well as mortgage and utilities assistance for homeowners impacted by Hurricane Harvey and enrolled in the HCHAP as follows; - o Short-term Mortgage Assistance The Short-Term Mortgage Assistance will deliver up to \$10,000 to assist LMI households impacted by Hurricane Harvey with mortgage payments on their primary residence.
 Mortgage assistance may not exceed 20 months.
 This program is intended to prevent foreclosure or predatory, low-value buyouts of homes in the impacted areas and ensure that households can continue down the road to recovery without the imminent threat of homelessness.
 Applicants must demonstrate a financial need to prevent foreclosure, or delinquency on current mortgage for their primary residence.

-Utility Assistance - Utility Assistance Program will provide assistance up to \$1,000 to LMI households impacted by Harvey Hurricane to meet immediate utility needs.
+O Utility Assistance - Utility Assistance Program will provide assistance up to \$1,000 to LMI households impacted by Harvey Hurricane to meet immediate utility needs.
 Utility assistance may include electricity, gas, wastewater, water, and other utility bills and deposits.
 Assistance will be provided for current and future bills but not those in arrears.